sakaiproject/sakai-release/README.md

 done
 ```

+After this step you need to close, verify and release all of these artifacts.
+I usually do this through the UI on https://oss.sonatype.org but it's probably also possible with the maven plugin.

+## Deploying binaries and javadocs

 Afterward you should generate the javadocs upload all of the artifacts.

 You have to have an alias in .ssh/config to the sakai static release directory for the command below to work.
 Otherwise set one up or have something comparable.